 FCIL SCHAFFER GRANT FOR FOREIGN LAW LIBRARIANS

-The purpose of the FCIL Schaffer Grant for Foreign Law Librarians is to provide financial assistance to ensure the presence and participation of a foreign librarian at the AALL Annual Meeting & Conference.
-Foreign attendees enrich AALL events by sharing global perspectives for the benefit of all participants.
+The purpose of the FCIL Schaffer Grant for Foreign Law Librarians is to provide financial assistance to ensure the presence and participation of a foreign librarian at the American Association of Law Libraries (AALL) Annual Meeting & Conference.
+International attendees enrich AALL events by sharing global perspectives for the benefit of all participants.

-The FCIL Schaffer Grant for Foreign Law Librarians for the 2023 AALL Annual Meeting & Conference to be held July 15-18, 2023, in Boston, Massachusetts, provides the following support:
+The FCIL Schaffer Grant for Foreign Law Librarians for the 2027 AALL Annual Meeting & Conference to be held July 17-20, 2027, in in Philadelphia, Pennsylvania, provides the following support:

 - A waiver of the AALL Annual Meeting & Conference full registration fee.

-- A grant of a maximum US $3,000 to assist with accommodations and travel costs.
+- A grant of a maximum of USD $4000 to assist with travel, accommodation, and other approved costs (meals, local transportation, etc.).

-Note: The FCIL Schaffer Grant for Foreign Law Librarians recipient will be responsible for supplementing the FCIL Schaffer Grant funds with other sources if necessary.
+NOTE: The FCIL Schaffer Grant for Foreign Law Librarians recipient is responsible for supplementing the FCIL Schaffer Grant funds with other resources if the total expense amount exceeds the grant amount.

 An applicant must be a law librarian or a professional working in the legal information field, who is currently employed in a country other than the United States.
 An applicant must be in a position of significant responsibility for the dissemination, preservation, and/or organization of legal information.
-An applicant may be from any type of law library (public, law firm, corporate, academic, court, etc.).
-An applicant who would not otherwise have the opportunity to attend the AALL Annual Meeting is invited and encouraged to apply.
+An applicant may be from any type of law library (public, law firm, corporate, academic, court, etc.) or legal information organization.
+Applicants who would not otherwise have the opportunity to attend the AALL Annual Meeting & Conference are invited and encouraged to apply.
 Applicants must have sufficient English proficiency to fully participate in the conference (both listening and speaking) without an interpreter.

-The Grant Committee will not consider applications from individuals who have previously received the FCIL Schaffer Grant for Foreign Law Librarians.
+The FCIL-SIS Schaffer Grant Selection Committee will not consider applications from individuals who have previously received the FCIL Schaffer Grant for Foreign Law Librarians.

 SELECTION CRITERIA

-The Grant Committee will evaluate an application based on the foreign law librarian’s ability to add to our knowledge of law, legal information, and law librarianship from a foreign perspective.
-The Grant Committee may give preference to an applicant from an under-represented country or region to someone who demonstrates financial need, or to an applicant who has never attended an AALL Annual Meeting
+The FCIL-SIS Schaffer Grant Selection Committee will evaluate applications based on the foreign law librarian’s ability to add to American law librarians’ knowledge of law, legal information, and law librarianship from a foreign perspective.
+Preference may be given to an applicant from an historically AALL under-represented country or region who demonstrates financial need, or to an applicant who has never attended an AALL Annual Meeting & Conference.

 GRANT RECIPIENT RESPONSIBILITIES

-At the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient will be expected to share his or her knowledge and experience with other law librarians by making a presentation, participating in a panel discussion, or taking questions from the audience at an FCIL-sponsored meeting or event.
-After the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient agrees to write a short article or report (1-2 pages in length) for the Fall 2023 issue of the FCIL-SIS newsletter.
-The recipient is welcome to propose alternate or additional means of sharing his or her knowledge.
+At the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipients will share their knowledge and experience with other law librarians by making a presentation, participating in a panel discussion, or taking questions from the audience at an FCIL-sponsored meeting or event.
+After the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient agrees to write a short 1-2 pages (750 words) article or report for the Fall 2026 issue of the FCIL-SIS newsletter.
+The recipient is welcome to propose alternate or additional means of sharing their knowledge.

 APPLICATION PROCEDURE